-Born and raised in Southern California, Mike Pompeo attended the United States Military Academy at West Point and spent five years in active service.
-After graduating from Harvard Law School, he ran two businesses in Kansas, before becoming involved in politics.
-Elected to the first of three House terms in 2010, the conservative Pompeo became known for his hawkish stances on national security, including his opposition to the Iran nuclear accord and support of surveillance programs.
-He was nominated by President-elect Donald Trump for the role of CIA director in November 2016, and confirmed to the post the following January.
+Born and raised in Southern California, Mike Pompeo attended the U.S. Military Academy at West Point and spent five years in active service.
+After graduating from Harvard Law School, he ran two businesses in Kansas, before earning election to the first of three House terms in 2010.
+The conservative Pompeo became known for his hawkish stances on national security, including his opposition to the Iran nuclear accord and support of surveillance programs.
+Initially confirmed as President Donald Trump's CIA director in January 2017, he was nominated for U.S. secretary of state in March 2018.

 Donald Trump's CIA Nominee

 On November 16, 2016, shortly after his Election Day victory over Clinton, President-elect Donald Trump nominated Mike Pompeo to run the Central Intelligence Agency.
 The nomination made headlines, in part because Pompeo, known for his conservative viewpoints, would be asked to fill an outwardly non-partisan role as CIA director.

 During confirmation hearings, Pompeo sought to distance himself from some of Trump's controversial views.
 He said he agreed with the intelligence community's assessment that Russia had attempted to interfere in the U.S. presidential election, and that he did not endorse the use of waterboarding during interrogation.

 Pompeo was confirmed to the post by a 66-32 vote, and sworn in as director of the Central Intelligence Agency on January 23, 2017.